Cayucos, California, United States Guide

 Day Trips

-Montana de Oro State Park, meaning "Mountain of Gold," boasts rugged cliffs, secluded beaches, and scenic hiking trails.
-Explore Spooner's Cove, hike to the top of Valencia Peak for panoramic views, or wander through the eucalyptus groves.
-This park offers a diverse range of outdoor activities and stunning natural beauty.
+South of Cayucos, Montana de Oro State Park offers dramatic cliffs, secluded beaches, and diverse hiking trails.
+Explore Spooner's Cove, hike to Valencia Peak for panoramic views, or explore the tide pools at low tide.
+It's a great place for outdoor enthusiasts.

-20 minutes by car Montana de Oro State Park
+Approximately 45 minutes driving Montana de Oro State Park

 Travel Time